actionml/harness/install.md

     ```
     We will use the JNI lib location `/usr/lib/jni` or its equivalent on your system

     Build VW and install it in the right place.
+First find the path above using the Scala REPL shell, then make sure the directory exists, you may need to create it, then copy the binary dynamic lib to the jni location.

     ```
     git clone https://github.com/pferrel/vowpal_wabbit.git vw
     cd vw
     git checkout 10bd09ab06f59291e04ad7805e88fd3e693b7159
-    make java
-    cd java
+    make java # this builds the vw dynamic lib and the Java JNI wrapper cd java
     # for linux
-    cp target/libvw_jni.so /usr/lib/jni # take from Scala above
+    cp target/libvw_jni.so /usr/lib/jni/ # take from Scala above
     # for macOS
     cp target/libvw_jni.dylib /Users/<yourname>/Library/Java/Extensions/
     mvn test # we will get the Java wrapper from maven when